Data and Graphs for Grade 1

 A graph shows data in a way that is easy to read.
 In a picture graph, pictures stand for quantities.
 In a bar graph, bars show how many are in each category.

 Students should practice looking at labels first so they know what each bar or picture means.
+Once they know the labels, they can compare which category has more, fewer, or the same amount.

 Ask Questions About the Data